 - Make sure your test runs until you accumulate a statistically significant result.

-Any WordPress user is regularly faced with decisions that could be A/B tested, so internalizing these steps is fundamental.
+As a WordPress user, you are regularly faced with options that could be A/B tested, so internalizing the aforementioned steps is fundamental.
 If you formulate the right hypotheses, a well run split test will tell you exactly how you need to proceed.

 WordPress A/B testing: what kind of solutions are out there?